sibotian96/TransFusion/README.md

 **Note**: We change the random seed to 6 instead of 0 for AMASS dataset to fairly compared with [BeLFusion](https://github.com/BarqueroGerman/BeLFusion).
 GPU is required for evaluation.

 ## Training
-For training TransFusion from scratch for all three datasets, run:
+For training TransFusion from scratch for all three datasets, run the following scripts:
 ```
 python main.py --cfg h36m --mode train
 ```